glencbz/notes/unit-3/ruby/intro_to_ruby.md

 # Intro to Ruby - Data Types & Variables

 ### Objectives
-*After this lesson, students will be able to:*

 - Identify and describe use cases for Ruby's data types
 - Describe the different types of variables (locals, instance, constants) in Ruby & when to use them
-- Run a Ruby file in the command line

-### Preparation
-*Before this lesson, students should already be able to:*

-- Describe JavaScript data types
-- Declare and use variables in JavaScript

 ## Intro